Oct 1, 2021, 1:52:56 PM CDT Dec 21, 2021, 2:11:49 PM CST

 Vaccination is the best protection against COVID‑19.
 Make sure everyone in your household who's eligible is vaccinated.
 You can also add more layers of protection, including:

-• Reduce your risk by masking up – If you know you're going to be around large groups of people, especially if those people may be unvaccinated or if you are indoors, wear a mask.
+• Reduce your risk by masking up – If you know you're going to be around large groups of people, especially if those people may be unvaccinated or if you are indoors, consider wearing a mask.

 If your child is exposed to COVID‑19, learn symptoms to watch for and steps to take to prevent the spread of illness.